ADA Guidelines on CGM For Diabetes For Proper Usage

 CGM for Type 1 and Type 2 Diabetes

-- CGM is recommended early and continuously — even from diagnosis — to improve glycemic control and reduce hypoglycemia.
+• CGM is recommended early and used continuously — often starting at the time of diagnosis for individuals using insulin — to improve glycemic control and reduce the risk of hypoglycemia.

 CGM Use in Pregnancy

-Real-Time CGM in pregnancy improves maternal glycemic control and neonatal outcomes.
-A report in ADA supports rtCGM use for pregnant women with type 1 diabetes and considers it beneficial for insulin-treated type 2 or gestational diabetes.
+Real-time Continuous Glucose Monitoring (rtCGM) during pregnancy can improve maternal glycemic control and support better neonatal outcomes.
+The American Diabetes Association 2026 Standards of Care support the use of rtCGM for pregnant women with type 1 diabetes and note that it may also be beneficial for individuals with insulin-treated type 2 diabetes or gestational diabetes when appropriate.

 From ADA Standards of Care, Table 7.2 (BGM interference factors) and device-specific manufacturer guidance.